Contents

 Danielle and Kaitlyn both emphasize the importance of talking to your team about what’s working well for them and what’s not.

-GovBuilt’s easy configurability means that when someone brings an idea to the table, Danielle and Kaitlyn can often make it happen.
+MCC Community Development is easy to configure.
+So when someone brings an idea to the table, Danielle and Kaitlyn can often make it happen.

 Danielle added, “People come and say, ‘What if the system could do this?’
 And I’ll put it on the list.”

 Of course, not every idea can be implemented.
-But when people understand that you’re working to accommodate their needs, they’re often willing to be more flexible.
+But when people understand that you’re working to meet their needs, they’re often willing to be more flexible.

 Kaitlyn said, “Really, just talk to the people you’re working with and that’ll help.
 Make sure that they still feel like their opinion is valued.”